 CBD for Seizures and Epilepsy

 If you are one to keep up on the latest and greatest trends in holistic wellness, you’ve likely heard of CBD oil.
-CBD is an incredible herb with a wide range of medicinal qualities.
+CBD is said to have incredible herb with a wide range of medicinal qualities.
 The herb is derived from the hemp plant, making it completely safe.
 Additionally, CBD has less than 0.3% THC.
 In other words, CBD has virtually no psychoactive properties and the consumer won't get a "high" feeling when ingesting the herb.

 Pet parents can opt to introduce CBD into their dog's life in a number of different ways.
 CBD oil will likely come in tincture form.
 The CBD tincture comes with an easy-to-use dropper which allows dog owners to have total control over exactly how much CBD product their dog receives.
 The CBD oil can be mixed into the dog's food or put on top of their favorite treat.